-The single most common transmission of health care-associated infections (HAIs) in a health care setting is via transiently colonized hands of health care workers who acquire it from contact with colonized or infected patients, or after handling contaminated material or equipment.
-Monitoring hand hygiene practices and the provision of timely feedback are vital to improving compliance and, in turn, reducing HAIs.
+Hospital-acquired (or hospital-associated) infections (HAIs) are infections that patients can get while admitted to the hospital for treatment.
+They are a major, yet often preventable, threat to patient safety.
+The single most common transmission of HAIs in a healthcare setting is via transiently colonized hands of healthcare workers who acquire it from contact with colonized or infected patients, or after handling contaminated material or equipment.